Best Kodi Alternatives

 You can stream directly from torrents, and sort links by bitrate, file size, and quality, so you never have to click on a dud link again.
 Take advantage of a lot of features you would only expect from Netflix like Autoplay, Auto Next, and smart suggestions.

 A class act.
 Best Android TV application for those who are willing to pay for the best experience.

-Get high quality streams, a clean and easy to use User Interface and a massive library of content from one of the older Android TV Application still alive and kicking.
+Get high-quality streams, a clean and easy-to-use User Interface, and a massive library of content from one of the older Android TV Applications still alive and kicking.
 Due to the community support and an active developer, Cyberflix gets regular updates and patches, meaning scrapers are always working to find the best links.

 You can download content and watch it offline and find quite a lot of HD links for most content.
-Just like Terrarium you also get a Live TV Calendar to see when the next episode of your favourite show is out and programme it to send you an email reminder.
+Just like Terrarium you also get a Live TV Calendar to see when the next episode of your favorite show is out and program it to send you an email reminder.